YounGoat/nodejs.sturnus/README.md

 ###	sturnus.terminate()

 To terminate all the sub processes forked by *sturnus*.
 If some sub processes are not idle, *sturnus* will keep waiting till them finishes their current tasks.

+##	About

+[Sturnus](https://en.wikipedia.org/wiki/Sturnus) is a genus of starlings, the birds commonly living in groups.